 The main focus of the superman is to strengthen the large group of muscles that run down your spine.
-It’s a exercise recommended for those looking to improve their posture, who suffer from back pain, or who sit at a desk slouched over all day.
+The core is so important for keeping you healthy.
+It’s an exercise recommended for those looking to improve their posture, who suffer from back pain, or who sit at a desk slumped over all day.

 However, the superman doesn’t stop there.
-As your lift your arms and legs and hold them in a static position for a while, you’ll be activating the muscles in those too.
+As you lift your arms and legs and hold them in a static position for a while, you’ll activate the muscles in those too.

 Arguably the star of the show is the core.
 You’ll need to engage all the muscles in your trunk to help you do the movement.
 Not just your abs, but your whole core.
 Meaning you’ll increase the strength in an area that’s a key component of the work you do in the gym and in the real world too.